top of page

-The Moors to Mountains Introductory Navigation Workshop that took place across April, May and June in the West Pennine Moors, the Lake District and Peak Peak District received a lot of interest.
-Several enquiries were received from individuals wanting to get out on the hill and improve or even start to learn the very basics of map reading, compass use, route planning and basic relocation skills.
+The popular Moors to Mountains Introductory Navigation Workshop will be taking place in the West Pennine Moors, the Peak District and the Lake District in 2026.
+There has already been a mountain of enquiries from individuals wanting to improve or even start to learn the very basics of map reading, compass use, route planning and simple relocation skills.

 The workshop sessions are entirely my own content with an itinerary that is intended to provide a springboard for those with little to no navigation experience and open up a path to feeling more confident when on solo or group treks in the great outdoors.